Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## On a personal note:

-I'm a 29 year old man who both loves a good laugh, having a good time and values my time.
+I'm a 30 year old man who both loves a good laugh, having a good time and values my time.

-At the moment I live with my bestfriend/girlfriend and Mini.

-I have a super funny 40kilo, three year old boxer named **Mini**.
+At the moment I live in Drammen with my 40kilo, 5 year old dog named **Mini**.

 ## I have Hobbies!

 - Improv - Once a week!
 Which i LOVE, keeps my social mind sharp
+- Gitar - Gives me a break from tech.
 - Cooking - I love to both make food and eat, nomnom
-- Dog walks/play - This is where most of my best thinking comes through, the most creative part of me.
+- Dog walks/play - This is where most of my best thinking comes through, when i go with the flow on a walk with my dog.
 - Keeping up with my favourite tv-shows. (not the Kardashians)
-- Playing some computer games still.
+- Playing console/pc games (less than before).

+## I am healthy

-- Yoga is something i practise religiously as i've benefited so much from it.
+- Yoga, as i've benefited so much from it.
+- Jogging as it makes me push myself mentally and physically
+- Strength workouts once-twice a week.

 ## Phrases i live by: